Table of Contents Hide

 Thankfully, we had plenty of cable ties for temporary fixes on the electronic brake cables and were prepared for a range of potential off-road issues.
 Indispensable tool-kit items included a quality screwdriver set, heavy-duty duct tape, quality cable ties in various sizes, spare fuses, WD-40, and a socket set.

 Sometimes, you might need to limp along until you arrive at major centre to find a replacement part, or stay longer while one is shipped to your location.
 In Broome, we replaced a stabiliser leg that caught one too many rocks on our off-road towing expeditions.
 While we were on the road, a good dose of elbow grease and some heavy hits with a hammer would send the leg into its upright position.
-Another time we stayed an extra day in Kununurra to await a shipment of spare parts
+Another time we stayed an extra day in Kununurra to await a shipment of spare parts from Perth.

 Off-road towing a van or trailer is certainly doable on many of Australia’s unsealed roads – it just takes a little prior planning to make it safe and enjoyable.